HERMES-DKZ/quarto-publishing/episodes/03markdownbasics.md

 - What is Markdown?
 - How do you use Markdown to write in Quarto?
-- Whart are the most common parts of Markdown syntax?
+- What are the most common parts of Markdown syntax?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Know the basic Markdown syntax.
-- Know how to write in Quarto using Markdown.
+- Know how to write a simple text, containing a variety of Markdown syntax.
-- Know where to find further information on Markdown.

 ::::::::::::::::::::::::::::::::::::::::::::::::